SmritiChawla/Precily/README.md

 ![Workflow](Workflow.png)

-This resource provides code to reproduce key results in the manuscript: Gene expression based inference of drug resistance in cancer.
+This resource provides code to reproduce key results in the manuscript.
 Getting started

 1. Download Github repository